Music of Chicago: Gospel

 Chicago artists and impresarios have been important in the development of the Gospel music genre.
 Its origin and rise in popularity is mainly due to the "godfather of Gospel music", Thomas A. Dorsey.
 Dorsey began his career as a blues pianist, but later began composing religious music to the rhythms of jazz and blues, later calling it "Gospel".
 His most popular song, "Precious Lord, Take My Hand", was a favorite of Martin Luther King Jr., and was sung by Mahalia Jackson by his request at his funeral.
 Many other artists have recorded their own renditions of "Precious Lord", including another Chicago Gospel artist, Albertina Walker.
 Dorsey influenced other Chicago Gospel artists such as The Caravans and Little Joey McClork.

 Tired of the treatment he received in other music publishing houses, Dorsey founded his own called Dorsey House of Music.

 Music historians often cite Pilgrim Baptist Church in Chicago's Bronzeville neighborhood as the birthplace of Gospel music.
 Originators of the genre, including James Cleveland, The Staples Singers, and the Edwin Hawkins singers, have performed there.

 Other instrumental members in the Gospel music movement were Roberta Martin, Sallie Martin, Kenneth Morris, and "Little Lucy" Smith.

-The influences of jazz and blues have been replaced with more contemporary influences such as hip hop music, rap, and rhythm and blues.
+The influences of jazz and blues have been replaced by more contemporary genres like hip hop music, rap, and rhythm and blues.

 Chicago is home to the annual GospelFest where traditional and contemporary Gospel choirs perform.

 Rev. Milton Brunson and The Thompson Community Singers originated in Chicago.
 Dr. Charles G. Hayes and Rev. Dr. Clay Evans both had chart-topping choirs in Chicago.
 Urban contemporary gospel artists such as Ray and Percy Bady, Darius Brooks, Ricky Dillard & New Generation Chorale, Joshua's Troop, New Direction, Shekinah Glory Ministry, and VaShawn Mitchell all have had Gospel hits and hail from Chicago and its surrounding suburbs.

 Music venues and institutions in Chicago

 Venues

-The Chicago area has many music venues, which include:
+The area in and around Chicago has many music venues, including: